 Finally, not only are Olin and Chalmers libraries not optimized for 21st-century learning, they are at their physical limits.
 We face $18 million in maintenance costs alone, including electrical, heating, ventilation and cooling systems.
 On an average day in the fall 2016 semester, 1,672 visitors (some repeat) came through the doors of Olin and Chalmers libraries, a 37.5 percent increase from a decade ago.
 Modest renovations have increased seating and natural light to reading areas, and we have expanded our library and information technology services, but these changes are not sufficient to support Kenyon’s current students and faculty — and the College’s leading role in liberal arts education.

 Research and discussions about the Commons have been underway since 2014.
 During that time, the College has actively engaged the campus community in conversations about the design, programming and green aspects of the building.
 A logistics team was formed in 2015 to develop strategies for delivering library services during the construction period.
 That work is being discussed this fall in a series of open meetings designed to obtain feedback and suggestions from students, faculty and staff

-Construction of the Kenyon Commons will begin in June 2018 and is expected to be complete in summer 2020.
+Demolition of the Olin and Chalmers Libraries is scheduled to begin in October, 2018, and is expected to be complete in summer 2020.